natesworksdev/Ryujinx/README.md

 **Contact**

-For help, support, suggestions, or if you just want to get in touch with the tea; join our Discord server! https://discord.gg/VkQYXAZ
+For help, support, suggestions, or if you just want to get in touch with the team; join our Discord server! https://discord.gg/VkQYXAZ

 **Running**